 With so much uncertainty afoot, knowledge is power.
-College Finance offers a wealth of resources to help students budget, plan for their financial future, pay off their loans with confidence, and much more.
+College Finance offers a wealth of resources to help students budget, plan for their financial future, pay off their private student loans with confidence, and much more.
 Visit CollegeFinance.com to learn more about how to get through this particularly challenging time and continue to thrive long after it’s done.

 Methodology and Limitations

 We surveyed 1,009 respondents using Prolific and Amazon Mechanical Turk.
 Respondents were selected based on their educational status and history.
 718 respondents were college graduates, and 291 respondents were current students.
 519 respondents were male, 488 respondents were female, and two respondents did not identify as male or female.
 Our average respondent was approximately 35 years old.